Links in this page indicated

 .

-A recent study, in which I mated females to related and unrelated males reveals
+A subsequent study, in which I mated females to related and unrelated males revealed

 that inbreeding reduces offspring viability, but that females mating with both